helloprodukt/techdust.github.io/README.md

 We have written in-depth reviews and insights on platforms and products such as:

-https://abokidollar.com – Your go-to source for real-time currency exchange rates in Nigeria and across Africa.
+[Aboki Dollar](https://abokidollar.com) – Your go-to source for real-time currency exchange rates in Nigeria and across Africa.

 Techdust aims to spotlight innovative digital products and startups transforming the African and global tech ecosystem.